raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 Note that this is just a similarity, not an equivalence.
 The main difference is that a promise can only ever transition from holding nothing to holding either a value or an exception.
+Under no circumstances can a resolved promise become pending.

 # Creating and combining promises